This topic provides instructions to reconfigure a server. You can change the backup set attached to the server to reconfigure it for backup.

 - The backup set associated with the server is now deleted.

-Note: Deleting a backup set deletes all snapshots associated with the backup.
+Note: Deleting a backup set deletes all recovery points associated with the backup.

 Repeat this step to delete all backup sets associated with the server.
 Once all the backup sets are deleted from a server, its Configuration Status changes to Unconfigured.